Article 9. Specific Use Provisions1

 a.
 The applicant requests a delay, in which case the 60-day time period is put on hold for the period of the requested delay; or

 b.
-The application to create an accessory dwelling unit or junior accessory dwelling unit is submitted with an application to create a new single-unit dwelling on the parcel.
-The city may delay acting on the permit application for the accessory dwelling unit or junior accessory dwelling unit until the city acts on the permit application to create the new single-unit dwelling.
+The application to create an accessory dwelling unit or junior accessory dwelling unit is submitted with an application to create a new single-family or new multifamily dwelling on the parcel.
+The city may delay acting on the permit application for the accessory dwelling unit or junior accessory dwelling unit until the city acts on the permit application to create the new single-family or new multifamily dwelling on the parcel.

 F. Definitions.
 The following words and phrases shall, for the purposes of this chapter, have the meanings respectively ascribed to them by this section, as follows:

 2. “Accessory structure” means a structure that is accessory and incidental to a dwelling located on the same parcel.
-This definition shall be interpreted as consistent with and including the definition of accessory structure found in Government Code Section 65852.2.
+This definition shall be interpreted as consistent with and including the definition of “accessory structure” found in Government Code Section 66313.

 3. “Car share” means a program that allows customers hourly access to shared vehicles from a dedicated home location, with the vehicles required to be returned to that same location at the end of the trip.